 First and foremost, legal, professionally made CBD products in the UK will not get you high.
-There’s little to no THC present in CBD that is sold legally in this country - that’s the psychoactive compound commonly associated with the heady, almost drunk feeling you can get from consuming marijuana.
+There’s little to no THC present in CBD that is sold legally in this country - that’s the psychotropic compound commonly associated with the heady, almost drunk feeling you can get from consuming marijuana.

 However, that being said, stronger doses of CBD (1,000mg+, far more than would ever normally be consumed) may make you feel ever-so-slightly light headed, briefly, as it works its way into your bloodstream and around the receptors in your body.

 This is nothing to be concerned about.
 In fact, this sensation is mostly your own ‘bliss molecule’, the endocannabinoid called Anandamide, being allowed to flow freely as a result of CBD binding to your CB1 and CB2 receptors which then changes the shape, blocking Anandamide’s usual spot, while inhibiting the enzyme which would ordinarily break Anandamide down before it has a chance to get around.
 If THC is also present, this sits tightly in those receptors so there’s no chance of Anandamide settling in, making for even more of that lovely stuff swimming around your system.